 CA9 found that the Honduran asylum-seeker who had been raped by a member of a local criminal gang failed to meet her burden of proof, stating Petitioner had not shown that the Honduran government was unable or unwilling to control rape in Honduras. (

 En Banc CA9 Reconciles Intra-Circuit Conflict in Finding that a Family May Constitute a “Particular Social Group”

-The Court overruled prior decisions that expressly or implicitly held that a family may not constitute a “particular social group.”
-The Court held that the South African Petitioners were targeted on account of their family relationship, but remanded the case to the BIA to determine, inter alia, if the harm suffered amounted to persecution. (
+CA9 overruled prior decisions that held that a family is not a “particular social group,” finding that the South African petitioners were targeted on account of their family relationship, but remanded the case to the BIA to determine persecution. (

 Thomas v.
 Gonzales